 Hotels, vacation rentals, bed and breakfasts, RV parks, and short term rentals are now open to leisure guests and non-essential travelers as of June 12, 2020.
 Lodging properties are required to comply with industry guidelines to support a safe, clean environment for workers and customers.
-The campgrounds at Henry Cowell Redwoods State Park, Big Basin Redwoods State Park, Seacliff State Beach, Sunset State Beach, and Manresa State Beach are now open.
 Explore our website and the new business listings that include COVID Safety Measures in practice.

-Santa Cruz County State Parks are open, with the exception of the Santa Cruz Mission State Historic Park.
+Santa Cruz County State Parks are open, with the exception of the Santa Cruz Mission State Historic Park, and now, Big Basin Redwoods State Park, Rancho Del Oso, and Fall Creek due to damages caused by the August 2020 CZU Lightning Complex Fire.
 Parking lots are open at nearly all Santa Cruz County State Parks and parking fees are in effect.
 Stay up-to-date on Santa Cruz County State Parks opening status and take the Parks Pledge here.
 And please remember, face coverings are required when paying your parking fees.

-From outdoor patio dining, curbside pickup, delivery, and takeout, Santa Cruz County eateries continue to adapt to safely serve their patrons.
-In many cases, including Downtown Santa Cruz and the Capitola Village, outdoor dining is being expanded to give more space to customers and staff.
+From outdoor patio dining, modified indoor, curbside pickup, delivery, and takeout, Santa Cruz County eateries continue to adapt to safely serve their patrons.
+In many cases, including Downtown Santa Cruz, the Santa Cruz Wharf, and the Capitola Village, outdoor dining is being expanded to give more space to customers and staff.
 Places like Abbott Square Market and Santa Cruz Mountain Brewing have included helpful signage to safely guide patrons.
-Check out our dining page for eatery ideas and be sure to contact individual restaurants for their current operating status.
+Check out our dining page for some eatery ideas and be sure to contact individual restaurants for their current operating status.